Skip to content

 • The hiring process

-How you hire an external worker can tell you whether they are contract or freelance workers.
+How you hire an external worker can tell you whether they are freelancer vs contractor workers.
 For example, if your company wants to outsource a certain job, you may reach out to an external vendor or agency.
 This vendor then assigns a number of workers to perform the task at hand.
 These workers are termed as contractors.
 At the end of the month, you pay the vendor, who in turn, pays each individual contractor.
 Do note that in the case of an independent contractor, however, the hiring process may be more direct.
 Since they own their own limited company, you would be dealing with the individual directly, rather than liaising with an agency.

 Freelancers on the other hand, always typically work on their own.
 Freelancers are self employed and as an employer, you reach out to them directly, you do not have to go via an agency or a vendor to hire a freelancer.
 Payments are made directly too.
 Once the task is completed, you pay the freelancer the full amount that was agreed upon.